 1. Product Identification

 Product Name & Other Names: Clay Stabilizer or Clay Sté 75

 Chemical Formula: NA

-Intended Use: Oil well fracturing and Industrial use.
+Relevant uses and uses advised against (if any): Oil well fracturing and Industrial use.

 Supplier: As per letterhead.